-In my latest eBook, My True Type, I characterize introverts as seekers of self-knowledge and extraverts as seekers of world-knowledge.
+In my latest book, My True Type, I characterize introverts as seekers of self-knowledge and extraverts as seekers of world-knowledge.
 As Jung himself was quick to point out, this is not a hard and fast rule, but speaks to general personality patterns or tendencies.
 After all, there are times when even the shyest of introverts must engage with others, or when the most gregarious of extraverts must pause to reflect on their lives.

 Although Jung seemed to reject the idea an introvert can somehow morph into an extrovert (or vice-versa), he did believe that time and growth are likely to produce a balancing of the personality which he called individuation.
 Especially in the earlier stages of life, introverts feel they must look inward before looking outward, with the reverse being true for extroverts.
 But as time goes on, Jung suggests that each type will gradually become more open to and confident with switching their direction of focus.
 While this basic principle is surprisingly helpful for understanding the overall life trajectories of introverts and extraverts, in this post, we will focus primarily on its implications for the careers of introverts and extraverts.

 Introverts’ Career Path